A new report has been released that suggests Alex Rodriguez and other prominent Major League Baseball players used performance-enhancing drugs.

 According to New Times, the records describe the firm's business of selling performance-enhancing drugs, from human growth hormone (HGH) to testosterone to anabolic steroids.
 Furthermore, the records reportedly show patient files, payment records, and handwritten notebooks kept by the clinic's chief, 49-year-old Anthony Bosch.

 Bosch is no stranger to PED controversy linked to MLB as he was connected with banned substances when slugger Manny Ramirez was suspended for violating Major League Baseball's drug policy in 2009.
-At the time, MLB confirmed the Drug Enforcement Administration was probing Bosh and his father, a prominent Coral Gables physician, for allegedly providing Ramirez with HCG, a compound often used at the tail end of steroid cycles.
+At the time, MLB confirmed the Drug Enforcement Administration was probing Bosch and his father, a prominent Coral Gables physician, for allegedly providing Ramirez with HCG, a compound often used at the tail end of steroid cycles.
 The Bosches were never charged with a crime.

 Among the names included in the report are San Francisco Giants outfielder Melky Cabrera, Oakland A's hurler Bartolo Colón, Texas Rangers slugger Nelson Cruz, and New York Yankees third basemen Rodriguez.